RolnickLab/antenna-docs/docs/sections/user-guide/uploading-data.md

 ## Renaming images

 If images filenames are not matching the requirements, the images have to be renamed before being uploaded.
 To automate this process, we recommend [this Python utility](https://github.com/mihow/ami-camera-utils) that renames image files based on their EXIF timestamp data.
-The script can recursively scan directories, apply date and time corrections, and show a preview before making changes.
+The script can recursively scan directories and renames files using the format `prefix-YYYYMMDDHHmmSS.ext`.

 ### Install the utility